How to Use Glucoamylase Enzyme in Homebrewing

 Glucoamylase gives precision, but it also demands respect.
 Used carelessly, it can over-dry a beer, strip its body, or alter carbonation levels after packaging.

 Some yeast strains respond poorly to excessive glucose, creating fusel alcohols or solvent-like notes.
-This can happen if fermentation runs too warm or if the yeast strain isn’t suited for rapid sugar metabolism.
+This can happen if fermentation runs too warm.
 Keep temperatures steady and use clean fermenting strains like American ale, Kölsch, or neutral Belgian yeasts when working with glucoamylase.

 The key to fine-tuning is observation.
 Keep detailed brew logs.
 Track temperature, pH, enzyme dosage, and timing.